-This Guide assumes that you have the latest versions of both WordPress and Thesis installed (as of this writing, those versions are 3.1 and 1.8.1, respectively).
+This Guide assumes that you have the latest versions of both WordPress and Thesis installed.
 See the Codex on Installing WordPress and How to Install Thesis for the First Time if you still need to complete your installation(s).

 After you’ve installed Thesis, you’ll see the Thesis Options in the WordPress Dashboard Menu on the left; with most of the articles referenced by this Guide, you’ll start by selecting one of these Menu Options.